tarekksami/Open-Letter-of-Resignation/README.md

 - [Doctors Without Borders](https://www.doctorswithoutborders.org/)

-I also encourage you to follow these P@lest1nian journalists on social media - they are risking their lives daily ([scores of journalists](bit.ly/41JRSs7) have already been murd3red) to bring us on-the-ground coverage of the events as they unfold
+I also encourage you to follow these P@lest1nian journalists on social media - they are risking their lives daily (as [scores of journalists](https://bit.ly/41JRSs7) have already been murd3red) to bring us on-the-ground coverage of the events as they unfold

 - [motaz_azaiza](https://instagram.com/motaz_azaiza)
 - [saleh_aljafarawi](https://instagram.com/saleh_aljafarawi)